Cost Of Living in Kabul 2024

 Market Instability2%

 Around 5% of the people said that their salary is too low to accommodate a portion for savings while 8% said that the high cost of living leaves little room for savings.
 13% of the residents said that they are burdened with debt and find it challenging to save money.
 12% reported that they just don't have the knowledge or discipline to create and stick to a budget, leading to overspending and an inability to save.
 12% blamed impulsive spending as the reason for saving inability.
 Around 7% said that unexpected expenses like medical bills or car repairs are derailing their savings goals.
 5% bluntly said that they don't see the purpose of it and prefer to live each day to the fullest.
 21% reported that they understand the value of saving but are putting off saving for the future, thinking they have plenty of time to start later.
 14% blamed inflation, saying that every time they save some money they end up using it immediately.
-A surprising 3% said that social pressure and keeping up with peers or societal expectations makes them overspend.
+A surprising 3% said that social pressure and keeping up with peers or social expectations makes them overspend.
 Lastly, 2% blamed market instability and price fluctuations.

 Typical saving choices for people in Kabul